 Once you meet the condition and provide all the required documents you conditional letter automatically converted into unconditional offer letter.

-Unconditional offer letter means you already meet all the entry requirements and your place is secured.
-It’s essential the university say Yes you’re in.
+An unconditional offer letter means you already meet all the entry requirements and your place is secured.
+It’s essential that the university says yes, you’re in.

 This usually applies if: